NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/structure.rst

 **Weatherers** :mod:`gnome.weatherers.Weatherer`
     Weatherers represent processes that change the mass or properties of the floating oil or of oil droplets within the water column.
 These include processes that are traditionally described as "weathering" (e.g. evaporation, dispersion) and response options (e.g. skimming, burning oil).
 Weatherers utilize oil property data along with environment objects.

-**Substance Objects** :mod:`gnome.spill.Substance`
+**Substance Objects** :mod:`gnome.spills.Substance`
-   A substance object defines the properties of the substance being tracked -- it includes any properties of the subsance that affect how it might move or change in the environment.
+   A substance object defines the properties of the substance being tracked -- it includes any properties of the substance that affect how it might move or change in the environment.
 PyGNOME includes a sophisticated ``GnomeOil`` substance to support full oil weathering modeling, as well as a sinple "NonWeatheringSubstance" that is subject only to movement, and can be used to represent a number of "passive tracers".

-**Spill Objects** :mod:`gnome.spill.Spill`
+**Spill Objects** :mod:`gnome.spills.Spill`
     A Spill Object is a composition of two objects:

     * A Release Object contains information on where and when elements are released